Anathapindika: Chief patron

 The Buddha designated Anathapindika as his chief patron, along with Visakha.
-He is considered to be the male Buddhist lay disciple who was foremost generosity.
+He is considered to be the male Buddhist lay disciple who was foremost in generosity.
 Buddhist texts relate that throughout his life, Anathapindika regularly sent food, medicine and supplies to Jetavana monastery, as well as received monks at his house for alms daily.
 The temple was also regularly maintained by Anathapindika's servants.
 When Anathapindika was away from home, he would assign his oldest daughter to give alms in his place.

 Whenever the Buddha was in Savatthi, Anathapindika would visit him twice a day.
 After first meeting the Buddha, Anathapindika committed to following the teachings and strictly observing the five precepts, as well as encouraged his family, friends, employees, and everybody around him to do the same.
 According to Buddhist commentaries, Anathapindika never asked the Buddha a question, out of fear of troubling him.
 Instead the Buddha would preach to him on his own accord.
 Anathapindika was also well versed in the Dhamma, and an excellent debater.
 Buddhist scriptures describe a time when he visited a temple of another religious tradition and a debate ensues, with Anathapindika skillfully defeating the followers of the other religious tradition.

 Anathapindika and Visakha were not only the greatest donors to Gautama Buddha but also his primary aides when dealing with the general public.
 The Buddha frequently turned to one of the two chief patrons whenever there needed to be something arranged with the lay community.